 Alchemy

-- Elemental Drops - If you know the elemental damage type you’re likely to be up against, you can use Elemental Drops to boost your elemental resistance against it.
+- Elemental Lozenges - If you know the elemental damage type you’re likely to be up against, you can use Elemental Drops to boost your elemental resistance against it.
 This is the best approach to boost tankiness.

 Rotation & How to Play